 Herve Thiboutot, BSc., Eng.

 Mr. Thiboutot has a comprehensive exploration and mining background.
-He is currently Senior Vice President at Integra Gold, where he leads the team that discovered the multi-million ounce Triangle and No. 4 Plug gold deposits in the heart of the Val-d’Or district.
+He was formerly Senior Vice President at Integra Gold, where he led the team that discovered the multi-million ounce Triangle and No. 4 Plug gold deposits in the heart of the Val-d’Or district.
 While Alamos Gold’s Vice President of Exploration in Mexico (Mulatos Mine) and Turkey (Agi Dagi Mine), he was instrumental in doubling the global gold resources and reserves to more than five million ounces of gold in less than three years.
-He was also the Project Manager for Goldcorp’s Éléonore Mine.
-He was responsible for overall project management and geological portion of the feasibility study of Goldcorp’s Éléonore Project in northern Québec, presently in operation and forecast to produce 600,000 gold ounces per year over a minimum of 15 years.
+He was also the Project Manager for Goldcorp’s Éléonore Mine in northern Québec where he was responsible for overall project management and the geological portion of the feasibility study of Éléonore.
 While at Placer Dome, he held various senior positions including Project Geologist, Project Manager, Country Manager and Exploration Manager; worked on multiple advanced stage projects in diverse countries such as Canada, USA, Tanzania, Niger, Venezuela, and Mexico, amongst others during his 24 years with the company.